Buy a Suit in Bangkok: Ultimate First-Timer’s Guide

 Most Bangkok tailors require a deposit when you place your order, typically thirty to fifty percent of the total cost.
 This ensures serious commitment from both parties and covers the tailor’s material costs.
 The balance comes due when you collect your finished garment at the final fitting.
 Cash remains the preferred payment method for many smaller shops, though established tailors increasingly accept credit cards, sometimes with a small surcharge added.

 Beware of deals that seem too good to be true.
-When someone offers to make you three suits, five shirts, and two ties for four hundred dollars total, you’re not getting exceptional value—you’re getting cheap materials, rushed construction, and likely disappointment.
+When someone offers to make you three suits, five shirts, and two ties for four hundred dollars total, you are not getting exceptional value.
+You are getting cheap materials, rushed construction, and likely disappointment.
 Quality tailoring requires skilled labor, good materials, and adequate time.
 Unrealistically low prices indicate corners being cut somewhere in the process.
+The Bangkok tailor scams guide details the most common traps and how to avoid them.

 Common Mistakes to Avoid